 At first glance, especially to an untrained eye, the difference between a tourist and a traveller can be unclear.
 After all, aren’t they the same thing?
 I have pondered that, and I came up with a few things that distinguish tourists and travellers.

 This post may contain affiliate links which means this website may earn a commission if you make a purchase through these links.
 More information in DISCLAIMER.

 When it comes down to it, we are all tourists at some point in our lives.
 To be clear, there is nothing wrong with being a tourist.
 I think anyone who makes an effort to see the world should be applauded.
-How you see it, however, become that line of transitioning from tourists into travellers.
+How you see it, however, becomes that line of transitioning from tourists into travellers.
 Let’s take a look.

 Tourist vs Traveller

 Let’s be honest.
 We have all seen that annoying tourist, loud and obnoxious, plowing thought the crowds with their companions in tow.
 They tend to stand out like a sore thumb and are oblivious to the horrified glances from everyone around them.
 Everything about them – from their clothes, shoes, accessories and attitude – screams foreigner.
 They are easy pickings for the pickpockets, scammers and drifters all around.